History Of Music In Healthcare

 Collaboration and Growth

-Advancements in therapeutic practices have identified the importance of interdisciplinary collaborations, with a specific focus on integrating music therapy into a holistic approach to patient care.
+Advancements in therapeutic practices have identified the importance of interdisciplinary collaborations, with a specific focus on integrating music therapy into a comprehensive approach to patient care.
 This shift has required the development and implementation of effective integration strategies to facilitate interdisciplinary partnerships between music therapists and healthcare professionals.

 These collective efforts are crucial in fostering collaborative practice, thus enhancing overall patient care outcomes.